firecow/ratnation/readme.md

 Consists of three different applications to operate

 ### ratcouncil
-A service discovery application, used by ratkings and ratlings, must be exposed to the internet.
+A service discovery application, used by ratkings and ratlings, must be exposed to all ratlings and ratkings

 ### ratking
-Controlplane application starting rathole servers, must be exposed to the internet
+Controlplane application starting rathole servers, must be exposed to all ratlings

 ### ratling
-Dataplane application managing rathole clients and traefik proxies based
+Dataplane application managing rathole clients and traefik proxies, can be completely isolated.

 ## Quickstart